-Since January 2014, the Department has conducted stream monitoring, fish rescues, restoration projects and many other actions to protect native freshwater and anadromous fishes threatened and impacted by the statewide drought.
-These reports reflect efforts in various rivers and creeks along the coast, the Central Valley, mountains, and deserts of California.
+Since January 2014, the Department has conducted stream and species population monitoring, fish rescues, restoration projects and many other actions to protect native fish and wildlife threatened or impacted by the statewide drought.
+These reports reflect efforts at various locations along the coast, the Central Valley, mountains, and deserts of California.

 Protecting our water resources

 CDFW is taking great strides to keep as much water as possible in the rivers for fish and wildlife that depend on it.
 To that end, CDFW has introduced a voluntary drought initiative providing a framework for water users to enter into individual agreements with CDFW and NOAA Fisheries in an effort to maintain enough water for fish spawning in specific high priority streams, and implement other collaborative actions like fish rescue, relocation, monitoring and habitat restoration.
 In return, landowners and water users will benefit from greater regulatory certainty under the federal and state endangered species laws, and may receive incidental take authorizations for California Endangered Species Act (CESA)-listed fish in case a participant unintentionally takes listed fish species while withdrawing water.

 Also, in March 2014, CDFW expedited approval for the installation of storage tanks by landowners who currently divert water from rivers and streams.
 Please see below for information on water-related actions.